 In order to hold a position of authority in any of the renowned academic institutions of Monvesia, a person must be in good standing with the Guild of Fellows.
-The guild was formally established when Vastfurt Academy, in the Kleimland, sought recognition from the University of Alouse in Montaigne.
-While these agreements between these two institutions formed the core platform of the Guild, other schools (particularly those outside of the Divine Senarian Empire) have also come be recognized by this faction.
+The guild was formally established when Vastfurt Academy in the Kleimland, sought recognition from the University of Alouse in Montaigne.
+While these agreements between these two institutions formed the core platform of the Guild, other schools outside of the Divine Drajan Empire (such as the High Academy of Sediu in Tristeren or the College of Mermis Trismegiston in Notopoli) have also come be recognized by this faction.

 It is the Guild of Fellows that champions the study of the Taint and its cure--despite opposition from many Temperamental Orders.
 It is also interested in the history that has been repressed by the Universal Orders (or has otherwise been lost).

 Equivalent: The closest equivalent to academic institutions in mainstream D&D would be The Harpers (though that faction is also represented in the Leagues of Ninety-Nine).
 This equivalence is based on a suggestion in Princes of the Apocalypse that the Eberron equivalent of the Harpers is either the Library of Korranberg or Morgrave University: "It's a bit of a stretch ...
 Their purpose is less political, but they're still altruistic and stand largely outside existing power structures."

 - The pursuit of knowledge is paramount to all else.

 - None shall be denied the right to learn.